LotteWeerts/MSOModel/README.md

 Welcome to the documentaion of the MSOmodelModule!
 This is the documentation of the model of the MSO as shown in Weerts (2016).
 This README file contains instructions on installation and usage and instructions on how to reproduce the graphs in chapter 3, 4 and the appendix.

+## Contents

+This repository contains the following folders:

+* `src/` Here is the MSOModelModule located and the notebooks (for reproducing the graphs) have their own folder as well
+* `doc/` This contains the documentation of the functions on the MSOModelModule
+* `data/` Here the data used for the generation of the figures of the report is stored

 ## Installation

 To use this package you need to install Python (https://www.python.org/downloads/).
 This automatically installs pip, a package management system used to install Python packages.